mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 **Someone:** Excuse me, Roshi.
 Could you clarify what the difference is when you’re say this is a Buddhist view versus this is Dōgen’s view?

 **Katagiri Roshi:** Well, Dōgen’s view is a more practical point.
 He gives suggestions how to practice it, how to [make] Buddha’s teaching alive in human life, practically.
 That’s always what Dōgen Zenji [talks about].
-So he has very deep thought, [...] and his practice is backed by this deep thought – that’s why people say Soto Zen’s [or] Dōgen’s philosophy [is] “scholastic.”
+So he has very deep thought, [...] and his practice is backed by this deep thought – that’s why people say Sōtō Zen’s [or] Dōgen’s philosophy [is] “scholastic.”
 I don’t think he is “scholastic.” *[He laughs.]* He is a pretty religious, genuine person.

 So he always puts it into practice, and then be free from thought, because deep thought is always working in his life as a religious life.
 So that’s why his practice is very deep.
 But on the other hand, it’s really manifested, so it’s just like everyday practice.